 Manager Conservation Science & Planning, Tasmanian Land Conservancy

-Dr Sally Bryant is the Head of Science and Planning at the Tasmanian Land Conservancy after previously managing threatened species programs with the Tasmanian Government for 18 years.
+Sally is the Head of Science and Planning at the Tasmanian Land Conservancy after previously managing threatened species programs with the Tasmanian Government for 18 years.
 Sally travels widely researching island bird faunas and has published numerous books, chapters and scientific papers on a range of conservation issues.
 She is an Adjunct Lecturer at the University of Tasmania, on the Editorial Board of the Journal of Ecological Management & Restoration and her popular ABC Radio wildlife segment has been running fortnightly since 1999.